AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 ### Symmetric Key Cryptography

 The Symmetric Key Cryptography algorithm used in addressing these threat models is AES-128.
-AES-128 utilizes a 128-bit key, and is considered sufficiently secure according to NIST standards published in 2016, as summarized by https://www.keylength.com/en/4/.
+AES-128 utilizes a 128-bit key, and is considered sufficiently secure according to NIST standards published in 2016[1].

 ### Public Key Cryptography